dotnet/docs/docs/core/porting/cppcli.md

 ---
 title: Migrating C++/CLI projects to .NET Core
-description: Learn about porting C++/CLI projects to .NET Core
+description: Learn about porting C++/CLI projects to .NET Core.
 author: mjrousos
-ms.author:
-ms.date: 12/12/2019
+ms.date: 01/10/2020
 ---

 # How to port a C++/CLI project to .NET Core

-Beginning with .NET Core 3.1 and Visual Studio 2019 version 16.4, [C++/CLI projects](https://docs.microsoft.com/cpp/dotnet/dotnet-programming-with-cpp-cli-visual-cpp) can target .NET Core.
+Beginning with .NET Core 3.1 and Visual Studio 2019 version 16.4, [C++/CLI projects](/cpp/dotnet/dotnet-programming-with-cpp-cli-visual-cpp) can target .NET Core.
 This support makes it possible to port Windows desktop applications with C++/CLI interop layers to .NET Core.
 This article describes how to port C++/CLI projects from .NET Framework to .NET Core 3.1.

 ## C++/CLI .NET Core limitations